tjesi/TTM4205/README.md

 ### ChipWhisperer Lab (20 points)

 This assignment will contain side-channel attack (SCA) lab work using the [ChipWhisperer Husky](https://rtfm.newae.com/Capture/ChipWhisperer-Husky)
-or [ChipWhisperer Level 1](https://rtfm.newae.com/Starter%20Kits/SCAPACK-L1) equipment, which we will provide to all students who signed up for the
+equipment, which we will provide to all students who signed up for the course.
+You will get
-course.
-You have access to the CRYPTO-LAB in [Electro A176](https://link.mazemap.com/nYuDTF8q) to work on the assignment.
+access to the CRYPTO-LAB in [Electro A176](https://link.mazemap.com/nYuDTF8q) to work on the assignment.

 The problem set will be available in September.